Virophage

-Virophages are small, double-stranded DNA viral phages that require the co-infection of another virus.
+Virophages are small, double-stranded DNA viruses that require the co-infection of another virus.
 The co-infecting viruses are typically giant viruses.
 Virophages rely on the viral replication factory of the co-infecting giant virus for their own replication.
 One of the characteristics of virophages is that they have a parasitic relationship with the co-infecting virus.
-Their dependence upon the giant virus for replication often results in the deactivation of the giant viruses.
+Their dependence upon the giant virus for replication sometimes results in reduced virulence of the giant viruses.
+Many virophage genomes are integrated into the genomes of single-celled eukaryotes, and they reactivate upon infection of a giant virus, thereby providing a form of inducible antiviral defense.
 The virophage may improve the recovery and survival of the host organism.

-Unlike satellite viruses, virophages have a parasitic effect on their co-infecting virus.
-Virophages have been observed to render a giant virus inactive and thereby improve the condition of the host organism.

-All known virophages are grouped into the family Lavidaviridae (from "large virus dependent or associated" + -viridae).
+Most known virophages are classified within the class Virophaviricetes and are associated with giant viruses of the family Mimiviridae.
+Virophages are associated with a range of other host viruses, however, including insect poxviruses.

 Discovery

-The first virophage was discovered in a cooling tower in Paris, France in 2008.
+The first virophage was discovered in a cooling tower in Paris in 2008.
 It was discovered with its co-infecting giant virus, Acanthamoeba castellanii mamavirus (ACMV).
 The virophage was named Sputnik and its replication relied entirely on the co-infection of ACMV and its cytoplasmic replication machinery.
 Sputnik was also discovered to have an inhibitory effect on ACMV and improved the survival of the host.
 Other characterised virophages include Sputnik 2, Sputnik 3, Zamilon and Mavirus.

 A majority of these virophages are being discovered by analyzing metagenomic data sets.
 In metagenomic analysis, DNA sequences are run through multiple bioinformatic algorithms which pull out certain important patterns and characteristics.
 In these data sets are giant viruses and virophages.
 They are separated by looking for sequences around 17 to 20 kbp long which have similarities to already sequenced virophages.
 These virophages can have linear or circular double-stranded DNA genomes.
 Known virophages in culture have icosahedral capsid particles that measure around 40 to 80 nanometers long, and virophage particles are so small that electron microscopy must be used to view them.
 Metagenomic sequence-based analyses have been used to predict around 57 complete and partial virophage genomes and in December 2019 to identify 328 high-quality (complete or near-complete) genomes from diverse habitats including the human gut, plant rhizosphere, and terrestrial subsurface, from 27 distinct taxonomic clades.